 This position will evaluate current programs and create and execute approved plans to expand and diversify the donors and participants for the events assigned in order to broaden our donor base and create even more inclusive events.
 Experience with diverse donors is a plus.

-Division Of Philanthropy Inclusion, Diversity, & Equity Commitment Statement:
+Division of Philanthropy Inclusion, Diversity, & Equity Commitment Statement:

+We’re stronger together.
 In the Division of Philanthropy, we believe in the power of different voices.
 We encourage authenticity and diversity of every individual within our community.
 Our collective voices – donors, volunteers, staff, and patients alike – allow us to work together towards a world without cancer.
 Committed to being a place of inclusivity, belonging, and change, these are our core values.

 The above information on this description has been designed to indicate the general nature and level of work performed by employees within this classification.
 It is not designed to contain or be interpreted as a comprehensive inventory of all duties, responsibilities, and qualifications required of employees assigned to this job.
 Requirements are subject to possible modification to reasonably accommodate qualified individuals with disabilities.
 This document does not create an employment contract, implied or otherwise, other than an “at will” employment relationship.